DataDog/hiring-engineers/answers.md

 ![Alt text](Level6_docker_running.png?raw=true "Docker ...")

+##Conclusion
 To conclude, my first experience with Datadog was very interesting and pleasant.
 I am very motivated to pursue the hiring process.
-Please don't hesitate if you have further questions and feedbacks.

-Thank you for reading my answers,
+Thank you for reading my answers, and please don't hesitate if you have further questions,

+Best,
+Laurent Tran